Table of Contents

 Funny explainer video

-We’ll start with a corporate video that’s become a classic: the Dollar Shave Club explainer video.
+For our first example, we’ll start with a corporate video that’s become a classic: the Dollar Shave Club explainer video.

-This video is great because it tells you everything you need to know in the first 10 seconds.
+This business video is great because it tells you everything you need to know in the first 10 seconds.
 You immediately know what the Dollar Shave Club is, who it’s for, and how it helps customers.
 By the 30-second mark, you also know why you should choose the Dollar Shave Club over the competition.

 Fun customer testimonial video